Robert Black (serial killer): Aftermath

 Robert Black appealed against his 1994 convictions.
 His appeal was heard before Lord Taylor at the Court of Appeal on 20 February 1995.
 Black contended he had been denied a fair trial due to details of his 1990 abduction and sexual assault charges being introduced as similar fact evidence at his trial, a ruling his defence counsel had fundamentally objected to.
 Black also contended that the final instructions delivered to the jury by Judge Macpherson had been unbalanced.
 Black's appeal hearing had been expected to last three days, but at the end of the first day, Lord Taylor refused leave to appeal the conviction on the grounds that Black's trial had been fair, and that none of his contentions could be substantiated.

 In July 1995, Black was attacked in his cell at Wakefield prison by two fellow inmates, who threw boiling water mixed with sugar over him, bludgeoned him with a table leg, then stabbed him in the back and neck with an improvised knife.
 Black sustained superficial wounds, burns and bruising in this attack; his attackers were jailed for three further years after admitting wounding Black with intent to cause grievous bodily harm.

-Black never admitted responsibility in any of the murders of which he was convicted or suspected, and refused to cooperate with investigators, in spite of having little hope of ever being freed.
+Black never admitted responsibility in any of the murders of which he was convicted or suspected, and refused to cooperate with investigators, despite having little hope of ever being freed.
 According to Ray Wyre, a pioneer in the treatment of sex offenders who conducted several interviews with Black between 1990 and 1993, the prime reason for this was an issue of control for Black.
 Wyre summarised the psychology behind Black's refusal to cooperate with investigators: He's the sort of person for whom it's all about power and control.
 Having information about what he's done gives him power.
 He has no desire to ease his conscience, and he's not going to give up the one thing that gives him power over the pain that his victims' families are suffering.
 The closest Black ever came to confessing to any of his crimes was shortly before his 1994 trial, when Wyre asked why he had never denied any of the charges brought against him.
 According to Wyre, Black replied, "Because I couldn't."

 Death

-Black died from a heart attack at HMP Maghaberry on 12 January 2016, aged 68.
+Black died from a heart attack at HMP Maghaberry on 12 January 2016, at the age of 68.
 His body was cremated at Roselawn Crematorium, outside Belfast, on 29 January.
 No family or friends were present at this service.
 In this short service, the Presbyterian chaplain of HMP Maghaberry, the Reverend Rodney Cameron, read a section of Psalm 90.
 Black's ashes were scattered at sea in February 2016.